-The Sizing Tables for each system type were created using conservative monthly 70th percentile water balances, usingfollowing methods described in the MAV Model LCA, 2014.
+Sizing Tables for each system type were created using conservative monthly water balances, following methods described in the MAV Model LCA, 2014.
 Monthly 70th percentile rainfall was sourced from the Beech Forest BoM station (090006) and average evapotranspiration data for Beech Forest was sourced from SILO (Scientific Information for Land Owners) climate databases, which are managed by the Queensland Government.
 The SILO databases use accurate meteorological data collected throughout Australia over long time periods.

-The Design Loading Rates (DLRs) and Design Irrigation Rates (DIRs) were taken from the current EPA Code of Practice.
-Where the Code-of-Practice has precluded use of a particular type of system on a certain soil type, it is shown as 'Not Applicable' for that soil type in the Sizing Tables.
+Design Loading Rates (DLRs) and Design Irrigation Rates (DIRs) were taken from the EPA Code of Practice.
+Where the Code has precluded use of a particular type of system on a certain soil type, it is shown as 'Not Applicable' for that soil type in the Sizing Tables.
 Where the evapotranspiration deficit requires unrealistically large land application areas for a particular system on a certain soil type, it is also shown as 'Not Applicable' (N/A) for that soil type in the Sizing Tables.
-Detailed, site-specific LCAs and system designs would be required to further investigate the feasibility of systems deemed 'Not Applicable' in the sizing tables.
-Mitigation measures (such as importation of topsoil to appropriate depths in the land application area), may be required to sustainably achieve land application of effluent on constrained parcels:justify the feasibility of these systems.
+Detailed, site-specific LCAs and system designs would be required to justify the feasibility of these systems.

-The Sizing Tables for the Beech Forest locality are provided below.
+Sizing Tables for the Beech Forest locality are provided below.